jrpool/jsonresume-theme-a11y/README.md

 ### Authoring

+You can create a source file in either of two formats.

 #### `jsonresume` format

-If you want to create a résumé in the `jsonresume` format, you can:
+To create a résumé in the `jsonresume` format, you can:

 - Use the `resume init` command to generate a starter source file.
 - Edit the source file so it contains the information you want.

 Alternatively, you can use any editor to create a source file in the format dictated by the [`jsonresume` schema](https://jsonresume.org/schema/).

-Once you have a source file in the `jsonresume` format, you can convert it to this theme’s format as follows:

-- Fork [this theme’s repository](https://github.com/jrpool/jsonresume-theme-a11y) and clone your fork into a local directory.
-- Within that directory, use the `node convert [-v (--verbose)] [-i (--input) oldsourcefile] [-o (--output) newsourcefile]` command to convert your source file to this theme’s format.

-    - If not specified, `oldsourcefile` defaults to `resume.json` in the current directory.
-    - If not specified, `newsourcefile` defaults to `resume-a11y.json` in the current directory.
-    - If specified, `-v` causes array values of object properties other than those in the `basics` object to be converted to bullet sublists.
-Otherwise, such values are converted into concatenations of their elements, with delimiters.

-Once you have converted your `jsonresume`-format source file to the theme format, you can further edit the latter file to take advantage of this theme’s options.

 #### Theme format

-If you want to use **only** this theme and you don’t yet have a résumé in the `jsonresume` format, you can author a file directly in this theme’s format.
-That format is described below.
-It is also illustrated by the sample source files containing `a11y` in their names, located in the `docs/samples` directory.
-If you find it easier, you can start with one of the sample files and replace its information with yours.
+You can create a résumé in this theme’s format by complying with the specification below.
+If you prefer, you can copy and edit one of the sample source files with `a11y` in their names, located in the `docs/samples` directory of [this theme’s repository](https://github.com/jrpool/jsonresume-theme-a11y).

 ### Conversion and generation